AgnesePortera/cplusplus-concurrency/Communication_cv-futures/communication.md

 A *deadlock* can happen if the main thread set the promise after join the the printing thread.

 > [!IMPORTANT]
-> **Be mindfull when you are setting the promise value and joining the threads to avoid deadlocks scenario.**
+> **Be mindful when you are setting the promise value and joining the threads to avoid deadlocks scenario.**

 ```cpp
 #include <iostream>